-13 How are proceedings commenced?
+13. How are proceedings commenced?
 To what extent will a court actively lead the proceedings and to what extent will the court rely on the parties to further the proceedings?

 In principle - subject to the exceptions in article 198 CPC (eg, claims for which the Commercial Court has jurisdiction) - a conciliation proceeding with the conciliation authority must be conducted before any action is brought (article 197 et seqq CPC).
 If the conciliation attempt fails, the conciliation authority issues the authorisation to proceed based on which the plaintiff is entitled to file the action in court within three months.
 The initiation of civil proceedings (by filing an action or an attempt at conciliation) triggers lis pendens of the action (article 62 CPC).
+In accordance with the revised CPC, a conciliation proceeding will be voluntary for commercial court disputes (article 199 paragraph 3 revCPC).